✦ Radian CCA-F · Fully Self-Contained

 Scenario Map

-What each scenario tests and the key traps in each
+What each scenario tests and the key traps in each.
+Study these patterns — exam questions are drawn directly from these scenarios.

 Scenario 1 — Customer Support Resolution Agent